 Florence is home to standout gardens and many are open to the public.
 A few of them are best visited in the spring when their flowers are blooming:

 The iris is the symbol of Florence, so it only seems right to visit the Iris Garden.
 Time it right to see the irises blooming.
-The garden is only open to the public from April 25th to May 20th (but it is possible to view it by appointment outside of that period).
+The garden is only open to the public from late April to late May (but it is possible to view it by appointment outside of that period).
 Combine it with a visit to Piazzale Michelangelo (it’s just to the right if you’re looking at the Arno).

 See the Italian Iris Society’s official website for more details (in Italian only).